makezurich/makezurich-hardware-intro/README.md

 Found a bug or have a question?
 [Create an issue](../../issues).

 ## Arduino Nano BLE Sense
+The [Arduino Nano BLE Sense](https://store.arduino.cc/arduino-nano-33-ble-sense) is a microcontroller.
+It uses 3V logic (not sure what that means? no worries!).

 ### Getting started with Arduino Nano BLE